Honorees

 Our Organization started ten years ago because of one person, Cpl Vincent Mannion-Broduer.
 In true honorary fashion, we welcome Vinnie from “Vinnie’s Run” back as a recipient of the tenth annual ride.
 Vinnie was critically injured by an improvised explosive device.
 After surviving 40+ operations and a year long coma, Vincent continues to serve as an inspiration for people throughout the nation.
 ON SEPTEMBER 19, 2021, WE RIDE FOR HIM.

-Christy suffered a fractured scull, damaged spine, and loss of both legs due to an injury she sustained overseas while serving our Country.
+Christy suffered a fractured skull, damaged spine, and loss of both legs due to an injury she sustained overseas while serving our Country.
 She was determined to make the most of her life following her injury – Christy participated in the first major Women’s Ice Sledge Hockey International Jamboree with the US Women’s National Ice Sledge Hockey Team and has also participated in the US Paralympics Trials in Rio, 2016.
 ON SEPTEMBER 19, 2021, WE RIDE FOR HER.

 While serving with SEAL Team 1 in Afghanistan, Dan was searching an old Russian bunker for Taliban fighters in the mountains when he stepped on an IED.
 The blast resulted in the amputation of both of his legs, however, this hasn’t stopped Dan from becoming an Olympic Gold Medalist in the biathlon during the Paralympics in Korea, 2018.
 ON SEPTEMBER 19, 2021, WE RIDE FOR HIM.